CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 3) Merchant Fraud.
 Examples: False transactions, intentional mischarges, bribes, and gratuities.

-11-8.
+11-9.
 Non-Cardholder Fraud

 4) Account takeover/ Identity theft.
 In this case, the account holder’s identity has been compromised and a third party has requested a new account by providing confidential information about the account holder.
-Any account holder who believes that he or she may have been subject to identity theft should contact the bank’s customer-service department.
+Any CH who believes that he or she may have been subject to identity theft should contact the bank’s customer-service department.
 Once a determination is made that an account has been compromised, investigation is the responsibility of the bank.
-Unless a Government employee is determined to be involved in the fraud, the agency generally does not participate in the investigation.
+Unless a government employee is determined to be involved in the fraud, the agency generally does not participate in the investigation.
 The account will be closed, and a replacement account opened.

-b.
+c.
 Non-Cardholder Fraud Methods.
 Some of the different methods of fraud include the following:

 1) Counterfeit Accounts.
 To make fake cards, criminals use the newest technology to “skim” information contained on magnetic stripes of cards and also to pass security features (such as holograms).